premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 ---

-4. What enhancements have been done to JDK?
+4. What enhancements have been done to JDK in Java 8?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Unitl Java 7, JVM used an area called PermGen to store classes.
-IT gor removed in Java 8 and replaced by MetaSpace.
+- Until Java 7, JVM used an area called PermGen to store classes.
+It got removed in Java 8 and replaced by MetaSpace.
 - Major advantage of MetaSpace over permgen: Permgen was fixed in term of maximum size and cannot grow dynamically but Metaspace can grow dynamically and do not have any size constraint.

 </blockquote>